 - When elephants fight, grass suffers-discuss the statement in the light of BREXIT

 Consider the Following Statements

 - Britain is a signatory of the Schengen Border free zone (allows easy travel across Europe), over the last few years there has been quite an opposition towards migration into the country from within the EU and its effects on wages and public services especially post 2008 recession.

-- Scotland has been able to attract foreign investments as a result of which there has been employment creation, contribution to growth etc (in 2013, 40% of the companies in Scotland were foreign owned which employed more than 3 lakh workers)
+- Scotland has been able to attract foreign investments as a result of which there has been employment creation, contribution to growth, etc (in 2013, 40% of the companies in Scotland were foreign-owned which employed more than 3 lakh workers)

-Which of the following Statements are True?
+Which of the following options is true?

 A) Only 1 is False